-Issue 2; Big Box; 80,000 plus s.f.
+Issue 3; Big Box; 80,000 plus s.f.

-(22) The Complainant submitted six lease comparables, including the subject.
+- (24) The Complainant submitted six lease comparables, including the subject.
 The lease rents range from \$6.85 to \$14.50 per s.f.
-The mean and median is \$8.97 and \$7.74 respectively.
-The subject 's lease rate is \$7.00, with a May 1, 2011 start date.

-(23) The first comparable lease presented by the Complainant is the Canadian Tire outlet at Beacon Hill Center.
+The mean and median are \$8.97 and \$7.74 respectively.
+The subject 's lease rate is \$7.00, with a May 1, 2011 start date. - (25) The first comparable lease presented by the Complainant is the Canadian Tire outlet at Beacon Hill Centre.
 The lease is a 20 year contract signed in March, 2008.
 The contract rent is at \$14.50 per s.f..
-According to the Complainant, there are about \$3.00 per s.f. in tenant improvements amortized over the term of the contract.
+According to the Complainant, there is about \$3.00 per s.f. in tenant improvements amortized over the term of the contract.
 That assertion was not disputed by the Respondent.
-This outlet is about 12 years newer than the subject.

-(24) The second comparable is the Walmart outlet at Deerfoot Mall.
+This outlet is about 12 years newer than the subject. - (26) The second comparable is the Walmart outlet at Deerfoot Mall.
 This outlet is a free standing building built in 2003.
 The contract rent is \$6.85 per s.f., with a January, 2004 start date.
 This building is assessed at \$7.00 per s.f.

-(25) The third comparable is a Walmart outlet at the Westbrook Mall.
-This is an older mall, originally developed in 1972.
+- The third comparable is a Walmart outlet at the Westbrook Mall.
+This is an older mall, (27)originally developed in 1972.
 The store is attached to the balance of the mall, but has separate doors, and a separate entrance.
-The assessed rent for this premises is \$7.00 per s.f..

-(26) The remaining two leases, a Walmart at 8888 Country Hills Blvd. and a Target store in the Westhills power centre, reflect rents of \$10.00 and \$8.00 per s.f. respectively.
-Both leases are dated, going back to October, 2003, and September, 1997.

-(27) The Respondent submitted six leases in support of the assessed rent.
+The assessed rent for this premises is \$7.00 per s.f. - The remaining two leases, a Walmart at 8888 Country Hills Blvd. and a Target store in the Westhills power centre, reflect rents of \$10.00 and \$8.00 per s.f. respectively.
+Both leases are dated, going back to October, 2003, and September, 1997 respectively. - The Respondent submitted six leases in support of the assessed rent.
 Four of the leases are common to the Complainant's evidence.
-However, the Respondent did not include the Walmart stores at either the Deerfoot Mall, or the Westbrook Mall, arguing that these are anchor tenants at neighbourhood or community shopping centres, which behave differently than power centers.

-(28) However, the City included a Rona outlet at 12300 Simons Valley Road NW, which was not in the Complainant's evidence.
-The Complainant argues that this premises was vacant and had been so for some time, and that fact rendered the rent as invalid for comparison purposes.
-The City demonstrated that Rona was still paying rent in accordance with the lease.
+However, the Respondent did not include the Walmart stores at either the Deerfoot Mall, or the Westbrook Mall, arguing that these are anchor tenants at neighbourhood or community shopping centres, which behave differently than power centers. - (30)However, the City included a Rona outlet at 12300 Simons Valley Road NW, which was not in the Complainant's evidence.
+The Complainant argues that these premises were vacant and had been so for some time, maintaining that the vacancy rendered the rent as invalid for comparison purposes.
+The City demonstrated that Rona was still paying rent in accordance with the lease. - Both parties agreed that Rona, as well as the property owner were attempting to re-(31)lease the space.

-CARB 74110P/2014

-(29) Both parties agreed that Rona, as well as the property owner were attempting to release the space.